intel/he-toolkit/README.md

 # Intel Homomorphic Encryption Toolkit
-The Intel Homomorphic Encryption (HE) toolkit is designed to make it fast and easy to evaluate homomorphic encryption technology on Intel® Processors using libraries, such as [Intel HEXL](https://github.com/intel/hexl), optimized to take advantage of the newest Intel hardware features.
+The Intel Homomorphic Encryption (HE) toolkit is designed to make it fast and easy to evaluate homomorphic encryption technology on Intel® Processors using libraries, such as [Intel HE Acceleration Library](https://github.com/intel/hexl), optimized to take advantage of the newest Intel hardware features.
 Additionally, the Intel HE-Toolkit is a great starting point for people new to homomorphic encryption, offering sample kernels showing multiple examples of how the libraries can be